Peptides Vietnam LogoPeptides Vietnam

 Cost

 Even at premium Vietnam prices, tirzepatide costs a fraction of what Americans pay.
-Someone spending $1,200 a month in the US can get the same results for $150 to $300 here.
+Someone spending $1,200 a month in the US can buy a 20mg research-grade vial here for about $185 on the community supply index.
+That is a vial price rather than a monthly total, so how the two compare depends on the dose you run.

 The GLP-1 guide for Vietnam covers the broader landscape, but tirzepatide has become the specific compound most expats ask about once they've done their homework.